omise/omise-magento/README.md

 [![Opn](https://www.opn.ooo/assets/svg/logo-opn-full.svg)

 [Opn](https://www.opn.ooo) is a payment service provider operating in Thailand, Japan, and Singapore.
-Omise provides a set of APIs that help merchants of any size accept payments online.
+Opn Payments provides a set of APIs that help merchants of any size accept payments online.
 <!--- KEEP END --->

-**Omise Magento** is our official plugin providing support for processing payments on Magento through Opn.
+**Omise Magento** is our official plugin providing support for processing payments on Magento through Opn Payments.

 ## Usage